 At least 1 rai (40x40 m) planted by each school, with a total of at least 2,000 trees (FORRU-CMU has already located available planting sites, in collaboration with the local watershed office).

-Student work-book added to the “Forest on Blackboard” online learning platform (platform funded under previous KNCF-supported project) - monitoring uptake and effectiveness of new teaching materials.
+Student workbook added to the “Forest on Blackboard” online learning platform (platform funded under previous KNCF-supported project) - monitoring uptake and effectiveness of new teaching materials.
 Certificates awarded to participating pupils.

 One kick-off teachers’ conference implemented, for selecting the first participating schools and for project co-ordination.
 One “Forest Celebration” event implemented, allowing participants to present their work, and raise awareness of forest issues amongst the broader community, towards the end of Y1.
 Use the event to start recruiting additional schools for Y2.